college-254/kenyans_applying_to_us_universities/college_guide_markdown/2016-09-08-07-tests-that-you-need-to-take.md

 date: 2016-09-08
 ---

+# 07. Tests that you need to take

 ## SAT

 * Created by College Board, the SAT is a college entrance exam used by most US colleges to make admissions decisions.
 This is not to mean that only the SAT matters in your application.
 There’s a lot more than the SAT that is considered for admission to US colleges e.g. co-curricular activities, admissions essays, GPA and teacher recommendations.